PW999/home-assistant-ansible/README.md

 * [keyboard](https://github.com/gantsign/ansible-role-keyboard)
 * [unattended-upgrades](https://github.com/jnv/ansible-role-unattended-upgrades)

-# Testing
+# Development
 All the included roles in this playbook are tested using Molecule using the Docker driver and the testinfra verifier.

+## Testing limitations
 The containers are [custom built](roles/resources/Dockerfile.j2) to include systemd for running docker inside docker independently from the host's docker installation.
 Even though nowadays you can run systemd inside Docker without a privileged containers, to get docker in docker working with systemd you still need a privileged container.
-Without this hacky setup, individual test runs could be impacted because of leftovers on the host system.
+If we would just connect to the host's docker socket, then individual test would not be isolated from each other and previous test runs would impact the results of new test runs.

 Since Home Assistant requires Docker to use the overlay2 driver, /var/lib/docker/overlay2 needs to be mounted to something outside the molecule test container so that docker (in docker) can write it's overlay2 data on a "normal" non-overlay2 filesystem, (overlay2 on overlay2 doesn't work).
-Because of the large amounts of data which needs to be written to the overlay2 filesystem, mounting that folder to a `tmpfs` mount is not possible because the default 1.5GB of RAM that's assigned to it is too small.
-Because of this, the molecule containers will mount `/var/lib/docker/overlay2` somewhere in `/tmp`.
-This only works if `/tmp` isn't mounted as tmpfs in your host system.
+Because of the large amounts of data which needs to be written to the overlay2 filesystem, mounting that folder to a `tmpfs` mount is not possible since it defaults to 1.5GB (of RAM).
+Because of this limitation, the molecule containers will mount `/var/lib/docker/overlay2` somewhere in `/tmp`.
+This of course only works if `/tmp` isn't mounted as tmpfs in your host system.

 Finally, to be able to run these tests you'll need a recent version of systemd on your host system.
-Systemd v148 (and higher?) is not supported though, it seems to break the systemd in docker support.
+Systemd v148 (and higher?) is not supported as it seems to break the systemd in docker support.
+Since it heavily relies on a _real_ Linux environment, the tests won't run under WSL or WSL2, you absolutely must run from a Debian based host or from a virtual machine running a Debian based OS.

+## Preparations

 The assertions in the tests are usually very basic but should cover the correct functioning of the role.
 To prepare your environment for running tests: